The following dance/electronic music books have all been hand-picked by our team here at The DJ Revolution.

 In Oh yes, oh yes!, the man himself, Carl Cox, takes us to the heart of the party, from the UK rave scene to Burning Man and from Ibiza to Melbourne, and a career that in many ways is the story of club culture.

 The book is a remarkably candid and intimate portrait of an artist who has never lost touch with the people who share the dancefloor with him.

-Certainly one of the best DJs that’s ever lived – the legend that is Carl Cox!
+Without a doubt one of the best DJs that’s ever lived – the legend that is Carl Cox!
 Coxy takes the reader on a journey through his 30+ year career (and adult life), starting from his working-class upbringing on a council estate in South London.

 While he does take a lot of credit for the evolution of the underground scene in the book, if you’re a Carl Cox fan, it’s certainly worth a read — and good inspiration for aspiring DJs!

 Also check out this news piece we did when it came out for more.